cloudspannerecosystem/autoscaler/terraform/cloud-functions/README.md

 The Autoscaler is now configured and will start monitoring and scaling your instances in the next scheduled job run.

+Note that in the default configuration, any changes made to the Cloud Scheduler configuration as described above will be reset by a subsequent Terraform run.
+If you would prefer to manage the Cloud Scheduler configuration manually following its initial creation, i.e. using the Google Cloud Web Console, the `gcloud` CLI, or any other non-Terraform mechanism, please [see this link] [cloud-scheduler-lifecycle].
+Without this change, the Terraform configuration will remain the source of truth, and any direct modifications to the Cloud Scheduler configuration will be reset on the next Terraform run.

 ## Monitoring

 The [monitoring](../modules/monitoring) module is an optional module for monitoring,